Anemia in Children

 on the area, and put on a bandage.

-blood tests, your child may also have a bone marrow aspiration, biopsy, or both.
-This is
+results, your child may also have a bone marrow aspiration, biopsy, or both.
+This

 done by taking a small amount of bone marrow fluid (aspiration) or solid bone marrow

 tissue (core biopsy).
-The fluid or tissue is examined for the number, size, and maturity
+The fluid or tissue is checked for the number, size, and maturity

 of blood cells or abnormal cells.